Amazon Pay: Amazon Pay Express

 Amazon Pay Express is a payments processing service for simple e-commerce use cases on websites.
 It is built on Amazon Pay but without requiring a full e-commerce integration, it can be used to create a button that can be copied and pasted onto a website or added via a WordPress plug-in.
 It is best suited for merchants selling a small number of products with a single item in each order, such as a digital download.

 Amazon Pay UPI

 On 14 February 2019, Amazon launched Amazon Pay Unified Payments Interface (UPI) for Android users in partnership with Axis Bank.
-This service issue UPI IDs to its Indian customers to allow for secure payments.
-Mechanism of Amazon Pay UPI is same as other UPI apps like BHIM, Paytm and PhonePe.
+This service issues UPI IDs to its Indian customers to allow for secure payments.
+The mechanism of Amazon Pay UPI is the same as other UPI apps like BHIM, Paytm and PhonePe.
 Anyone with Amazon India app can access this service.

+By mid-2024, Amazon Pay was one of the top 10 apps on UPI, accounting for 0.5% of all transactions in July 2024.

 Evolution

 Checkout by Amazon (CBA)

 Checkout by Amazon (CBA) was an e-commerce solution that allowed web merchants to accept Amazon account information and use Amazon for payment processing.
 CBA could manage several aspects of the transaction, including order processing, promotional discounts, shipping rates, sales tax calculation, and up-selling.
 Depending on the merchant's needs, CBA could be integrated into the merchant's systems with manual processing (through Seller Central) or through SOAP APIs or downloadable CSV files.
 CBA also claimed to reduce the bad debt because of Amazon's fraud detection capabilities.
 CBA was discontinued in the UK and Germany in 2016 and in the US in April 2017.